derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 need to memoise these as well.

 We can't use the same memoising technique that we used to generate the tree.
-The `chidlRatings` function does make recursive calls to itself indirectly via `ratePosition`, but it is called several times independently by `handleComputer`.
+The `childRatings` function does make recursive calls to itself indirectly via `ratePosition`, but it is called several times independently by `handleComputer`.
 We'd really like to memoise separate calls.
-The same applies to the `neighbours` function.

 We'll take the approach used in
 [Ugly Memoization](http://augustss.blogspot.ie/2011/04/ugly-memoization-heres-problem-that-i.html)
 by Lennart Augustsson.

+Q: should we use Data.MemoCombinators?